dapr/docs/howto/setup-secret-store/azure-keyvault.md

 az keyvault secret set --name redisPassword --vault-name [your_keyvault_name] --value "your redis passphrase"
 ```

-5. Create redis.yaml
+5. Create redis.yaml in the components directory with the content below

-Create a statestore component file.
-This Redis component yaml shows how to use the `redisPassword` secret stored in an Azure Key Vault called azurekeyvault as a Redis connection password.
+This Redis component yaml shows how to use the `redisPassword` secret stored in an Azure Key Vault called `azurekeyvault` as a Redis connection password.

 ```yaml
 apiVersion: actions.io/v1alpha1